sancsoft/help.beegit.com/billing/_posts/2014-11-01-payment-forms.md

 ---

 ## What forms of payment do you accept?
-We accept all major credit or debit card types: Visa, MasterCard, American Express and Discover.
+We accept major credit or debit card types: Visa, MasterCard, American Express and Discover.

 We do not accept cash or personal checks.
-If you need to pay for an annual account and the only way you can pay is via business check, reach out to [support@beegit.com](mailto:support@beegit.com).
+If you need to pay for your service on an annual basis, please contact us at [support@beegit.com](mailto:support@beegit.com).